 Introduced in 2004, Suspected Child Abuse and Neglect Education for Emergency Medical Service Providers is targeted to the over 50,000 EMTs, paramedics and pre-hospital registered nurses in Pennsylvania.
 This is a three hour continuing education program presented by an EMT Instructor, Emergency Department Nurse/Physician and local Children and Youth worker.
 SCAN-EMS is an interactive, hands-on educational experience that has been well received by the EMS community.
 Offered at regional and state conferences as well as on-site for larger EMS groups, SCAN-EMS emphasizes the importance of scene assessment, documentation and teamwork in the recognition and reporting of suspected child abuse.
 There is no cost for the training.

 EMERGENCY MEDICAL SERVICE PROVIDERS

 Teresa Olsen, M.Ed. has directed the SCAN Program at the PA Chapter, American Academy of Pediatrics since 2002 and developed four curricula targeted to medical providers on mandated reporting of suspected abuse.
 Prior to this position, she spent 15 years in child protective services conducting investigations, providing direct service to families and presenting over 500 training sessions to schools and community organizations.
-Since 2008, Teresa has also served as the Director of Prevent Child Abuse Pennsylvania, one of 50 state chapters of Prevent Child Abuse America.
+From 2008 to 2022, Teresa also served as the Director of Prevent Child Abuse Pennsylvania, one of 50 state chapters of Prevent Child Abuse America.
 She has conducted workshops at several state and national conferences on both child abuse education and prevention.
-Teresa is a certified educator of The Happiest Baby ™